iron-io/docs/worker/languages/java/index.md

 # exec is the file that will be executed when you queue a task
 exec "hello.jar" # replace with your jar file
 {% endhighlight %}

-### Create Your Configuration File

-The CLI needs a configuration file or environment variables set that tell it what your credentials are.
-We have some [pretty good documentation](/worker/reference/configuration) about how this works, but for simplicity's sake, just save the following as `iron.json` in the same folder as your `.worker` file:

-<figcaption><span>iron.json </span></figcaption>
-{% highlight js %}
-{
-  "project_id": "INSERT YOUR PROJECT ID HERE", "token": "INSERT YOUR TOKEN HERE"
-}
-{% endhighlight %}

-You should insert your [project ID](https://hud.iron.io) and [token](https://hud.iron.io/tokens) into that `iron.json` file.
-Then, assuming you're running the commands from within the folder, the CLI will pick up your credentials and use them automatically.

 ### Upload Your Worker